HOPS Labour Solutions — reviews, conditions, salary 2026

 Positive themes

 Workers from Central Asia note that HOPS is one of the few operators that specifically works with their region.
 The portal is in Russian, the application process is clear.
 Many return for a second and third season, which shows a satisfactory experience.
-The large number of placements (~12,000 per year) means a wide choice of farms and crops.
+There is a wide choice of farms and crops.
 Salary is paid on time and reliably.

 Negative themes